 Position in international context

 Our combined bedside-to-bench and bench-to-bedside research program covering clinical research, translational research and basic research holds an internationally highly recognized position.
+The program benefits from input from the associated academic chair for Immune Technology held by Ton Schumacher whose own laboratory is situated at the Dutch National Cancer Institute (NKI) in Amsterdam.

 With the excellent infrastructure of the Leiden Genome Technology Center (LGTC) and of the Sequence Analysis Support Core (SASC), the Department has gained a technological advantage for comprehensive analysis of immune receptor repertoires in health and disease.
 The accredited infrastructure of GenomeScan BV is an essential element to being a forerunner in bringing whole transcriptome sequencing to routine diagnostic application.